 Hi, I’m Dustin.
 I am a mathematical physicist turned philosopher of physics.
-After 18 months as a Feodor Lynen Research Fellow at the Université de Lausanne (UNIL) in Switzerland, I have just started a second PhD in philosophy, working on „Typicality as a way of reasoning in science and metaphysics“.
+After 18 months as a Feodor Lynen Research Fellow at the Université de Lausanne (UNIL) in Switzerland, I started a second PhD in philosophy, working on „Typicality as a way of reasoning in science and metaphysics“.

 My other interests and areas of expertise include: electrodynamics quantum and classical, probabilities and foundations of statistical mechanics, philosophy of space and time, philosophy of science and metaphysics.

 I was born in Offenbach am Main, Germany, studied physics and mathematics at the LMU Munich – with a great year abroad at the McGill University in Montreal – and received my PhD in mathematics in 2015, working on many particle systems and the derivation of mean field equations under supervision of Detlef Dürr.

 I strongly believe that there is truth, beauty and meaning in the universe and that physics, philosophy and mathematics can bring us closer to them.